Electric Company (football): Background

-During these years, Simpson established NFL records for single-season rushing yards (1973), single-season yards from scrimmage (1973), single-season rushing yards per game (1973), single-season touchdowns (1975), single-season 200-yard games (1973), consecutive 100-yard games (1972–73), single-game rushing yards (1973 & 1976) and career 200-rushing yard games.
+During the seasons between 1972 and 1976, Simpson established NFL records for single-season rushing yards (1973), single-season yards from scrimmage (1973), single-season rushing yards per game (1973), single-season touchdowns (1975), single-season 200-yard games (1973), consecutive 100-yard games (1972–73), single-game rushing yards (1973 & 1976) and career 200-rushing yard games.
 His single-season rushing yards per game and career 200-yard rushing games records still stand.
-Simpson was selected to the Pro Bowl team and as an All-Pro performer each year between 1972 and 1976.
-He won the rushing title in four of those five seasons.
+Simpson was selected to the All-Pro First Team and the Pro Bowl during each of these five years, and won the rushing title in four of those five seasons.
 During this time period, Simpson became the only running back to twice have 200-yard rushing efforts in back-to-back games.
-Simpson was elected to the Pro Football Hall of Fame for his exploits.
+Though the Bills would miss the playoffs during Simpson's milestone year where he rushed for 2,000 yards, he made an effort to introduce his offensive line during the final game's press conference.
+Simpson praised his offensive line's efforts and said he would only play "until all these guys get old so they won’t be able to help someone else break my records."

 Although the Buffalo Bills had winning records during the 1973, 1974, and 1975 seasons, only the 1974 team made the NFL playoffs during the eight-team format era.
 However, they were eliminated by the eventual Super Bowl IX champion Pittsburgh Steelers.
+Simpson was elected to the Pro Football Hall of Fame in 1985 for his exploits.
+Right guard Joe DeLamielleure would be elected to the Hall of Fame as well in 2003.

 Members

-Pro Football Hall of Famer Joe DeLamielleure played right guard and was selected to the Pro Bowl from 1975–1979 with the Bills (and the 1980 Cleveland Browns) and was All-Pro the first three of those seasons.